-• Perform procedures in a clean location and take measures to protect from dust.

-• Before disassembly, clean all parts except for assembly parts with steam etc. When steam cleaning, use vinyl tape or similar material to plug up parts such as the air breather, oil level gauge and connectors so as to prevent steam from getting inside such parts.
+- Perform procedures in a clean location and take measures to protect from dust. - Before disassembly, clean all parts except for assembly parts with steam etc. When steam cleaning, use vinyl tape or similar material to plug up parts such as the air breather, oil level gauge and connectors so as to prevent steam from getting inside such parts. - Use an appropriate cleaning solvent. - Never wash rubber parts, such as o-rings, gaskets and oil seals, using cleaning solution.